1. Home: Explore careers

 Career path and progression

-You could become self-employed and sell your designs to manufacturers or directly to clients.
-Or, you could make up the designs and sell them yourself through galleries, in shops and online.
+You might become self-employed and sell your designs to manufacturers or directly to clients.
+You could also create products from your designs and sell them through galleries, craft centres, in shops and online.

 Current opportunities